dgp3sy/dominos/README.md

 # Dominos
 Simulates Cardinal's Mexico Train Domino Game.
-For rules on this version of dominos see here: <a href="https://www.mastersofgames.com/rules/mexican-train-dominoes-rules.htm"/>
+For rules on this version of dominos see [here](https://www.mastersofgames.com/rules/mexican-train-dominoes-rules.htm)

 ## Usage
 Sample initiation code to simulate a game is shown below: